thomas-lamiaux/rocq-prover.org/HACKING.md

 * OpenSSL: https://www.openssl.org/
 * GNU Multiple Precision: https://gmplib.org/

 The project [`Dockerfile`](./Dockerfile) contains up-to-date system configuration instructions, as used to ship into production.
 It is written for the Alpine Linux distribution, but it is meant to be adapted to other environments such as Ubuntu, macOS+Homebrew, or others.
 The GitHub workflow file [`.github/workflows/ci.yml`](.github/workflows/ci.yml) also contains useful commands for Ubuntu and macOS.
-Since OCaml.org is mostly written in OCaml, a properly configured OCaml development environment is also required, but is not detailed here.
+Since rocq-prover.org is mostly written in OCaml, a properly configured OCaml development environment is also required, but is not detailed here.
 Although Docker is used to ship, it is not a requirement to begin hacking.
-Currently, OCaml.org doesn't yet compile using OCaml 5; version 4.14 of the language is used.
 It is possible to run workflow files in `.github/workflows` using the [`nektos/act`](https://github.com/nektos/act) tool.
 For instance, the following command runs the CI checks through GitHub on each pull request (where `ghghgh` is replace by an _ad-hoc_ GitHub token, see: https://github.com/nektos/act#github_token)
 ```
 act -s GITHUB_TOKEN=ghghgh .github/workflows/ci.yml -j build
 ```